-Faculty members may be appointed to more than one department, program, or school when they will have significant, ongoing responsibilities for teaching, research, and/or service in more than one area.
-They may be tenure-track or hold tenure in one or both departments, programs, or schools.
+Faculty members may be appointed to more than one department, program, school, or other unit when they will have significant, ongoing responsibilities for teaching, research, and/or service in more than one area.
+They may be tenure-ineligible, tenure-track, or hold tenure in one or both departments, programs, schools, or units.

 Faculty members holding a joint appointment usually receive some portion of their salary from each appointing department or school.
 If the joint appointment involves more than one school, the participating schools must develop a memorandum of understanding (MOU) that details the terms of the appointment (see Related Information for MOU template).
 The MOU will be signed by the dean of each participating school and the provost.
-Specific distribution of the faculty member’s responsibilities and provisions for salary, as well as the coordination of annual evaluations, salary recommendations, promotion review, and tenure review (if applicable) should be defined in advance in the faculty member’s appointment letter, which should be signed by the dean or deans (if the joint appointment involves more than one school).
+Specific distribution of the faculty member’s responsibilities and the coordination of annual evaluations, salary recommendations, promotion review, and tenure review (if applicable) should be defined in the faculty member’s appointment letter, which should be signed by the dean or deans (if the joint appointment involves more than one school).

-If the faculty member holds tenure or is tenure-eligible in both departments, both appointments are considered “primary” and the faculty member holds all voting and other faculty privileges in both departments (although one program/department may be designated “primary” for administrative purposes only).
-Otherwise, one program/department shall be designated the faculty member’s “primary” appointment and the other program/department shall be “secondary.”
+If the faculty member holds tenure or is tenure-eligible in both departments, both appointments are considered “primary” and the faculty member holds all voting and other faculty privileges in both departments (although one department may be designated “primary” for administrative purposes only).
+Otherwise, one department will be designated the faculty member’s “primary” appointment and the other department will be “secondary.”
 Faculty members with a joint appointment may hold voting or other faculty privileges in the secondary department if these privileges are expressly conferred by a vote of the faculty in the secondary department as part of the joint appointment.

 Faculty members with a joint appointment hold the same rank in both the primary and secondary department.
 If the faculty member is promoted in his/her primary department, the secondary department must conduct the necessary review to determine if a promotion in rank is justified in the secondary department.
 If it is not or if the recommendation for promotion is not approved in accordance with relevant University policies, the secondary appointment will be terminated.
 Primary and secondary departments are encouraged to conduct reviews for promotion, tenure (if applicable), and salary recommendations for their joint appointments collaboratively.

-Faculty members may be appointed jointly at the time of their hire or the relevant dean(s) may submit a faculty action request to the executive vice president and provost (hereafter “provost) to amend a current faculty member’s appointment into a joint appointment.
+Faculty members may be appointed jointly at the time of their hire or the relevant dean(s) may submit a faculty action request to the provost to amend a current faculty member’s appointment into a joint appointment.
 A joint appointment requires the agreement of the faculty member and the approval of all involved department chairs/directors and deans, as well as the provost.
 Joint appointments are submitted to the Board of Visitors for final approval.

-A courtesy appointment usually does not involve salary and does not convey full faculty status (including voting privileges or space) in the courtesy department or program.
+A courtesy appointment usually does not involve additional salary and does not convey full faculty status (including voting privileges or space) in the courtesy department.

-Courtesy appointments may be made at any time, are always for limited term up to three years, and are renewable with the agreement of the faculty member and all involved chairs/directors and deans.
+Courtesy appointments may be made at any time, are always for a limited term of up to five years, and are renewable with the agreement of the faculty member and all involved chairs/directors and deans.
 A courtesy appointment may not last beyond the end date of a faculty member’s primary appointment.
 A courtesy appointment does not require the approval of the provost or the Board of Visitors.

 Faculty members hold a courtesy appointment at the same rank they hold in their primary department.
 If a faculty member is promoted in his/her primary department, the courtesy department must approve the change in rank for the courtesy appointment or end the courtesy appointment.

-Faculty members in these ranks typically hold the qualifying terminal degree in their field from an institution accredited by an agency recognized by the U.S. Department of Education (or, for institutions outside the U.S., an equivalent body).
-In exceptional circumstances, or in disciplines where commensurate experience is a typical qualification for teaching, deans may recommend that the executive vice president and provost award professorial rank to a faculty member who does not hold the qualifying terminal degree but has been recognized for outstanding achievements in his/her field.
-In such circumstances, the dean must present documentation to the executive vice president and provost justifying the faculty member’s qualifications for appointment to professorial rank.
+Faculty members in these ranks typically have responsibilities which require the qualifying terminal degree in their field from an institution accredited by an agency recognized by the U.S. Department of Education (or, for institutions outside the U.S., an equivalent body).
+In exceptional circumstances, or in disciplines where commensurate experience is a typical qualification for teaching, deans may recommend that the provost award professorial rank to a faculty member who does not hold the qualifying terminal degree but has been recognized for outstanding achievements in his/her field.
+In such circumstances, the dean must present documentation to the provost justifying the faculty member’s qualifications for appointment to professorial rank.

 Acting Assistant Professor

 In exceptional circumstances, acting assistant professors may be invited to join the faculty.
-Acting assistant professors are full-time faculty members who have completed all requirements for the doctoral degree except the dissertation.
-Acting assistant professors are elected for one-year terms.
-They are expected to receive the doctoral degree (or other qualifying terminal degree) by the end of the initial term of election, despite full-time teaching commitments.
+Acting assistant professors are faculty members who have completed all requirements for the doctoral degree except the dissertation.
+Acting assistant professors are elected for a one-year term.
+They are expected to receive the doctoral degree (or other qualifying terminal degree) by the end of the initial term of election, despite teaching commitments.
 When the degree is awarded, "acting" is removed from the title.
-The time spent as an acting assistant professor is included in the probationary period leading to consideration for an election without term.
+For tenure-track appointments, the time spent as an acting assistant professor is included in the probationary period leading to consideration for an election without term.
 For academic general faculty, the time spent as an acting assistant professor is included as time served for promotion eligibility.

-Chair holders are particularly distinguished professors who are elected to named chairs.
+Chairholders are particularly distinguished professors who are elected to named professorships.
 See the policy, Appointment of Endowed and Eminent Scholars Chairs, for additional information.

-Deans wishing to recommend professorial rank for a faculty member who does not hold the qualifying terminal degree must submit his/her recommendation to the executive vice president and provost, including documentation that justifies the faculty member’s exceptional qualifications for appointment to professorial rank.
+Deans wishing to recommend professorial rank for a faculty member who does not hold the qualifying terminal degree must submit their recommendation to the provost for approval, including documentation that justifies the faculty member’s exceptional qualifications for appointment to professorial rank.